-Please contact us if you have other questions and to schedule your media project.
+Please contact us if you have other video production questions and to schedule your video project.
 You’ll also find additional resources on our media production webpage.
 We are here to help you produce videos that inspire your audience to learn more and support your organization.